-In the section the neutron cross-section, it was determined the probability of a neutron undergoing a specific neutron-nuclear reaction.
+The section on the neutron cross-section determined the probability of a neutron undergoing a specific neutron-nuclear reaction.
 It was determined the mean free path of neutrons in the material under specific conditions.
-These parameters influences the criticality of the reactor core.
+These parameters influence the criticality of the reactor core.
 In other words, we do not know anything about the power level of the reactor core.
-If we want to know the reaction rate or thermal power of the reactor core, it is necessary to know how many neutrons are traveling through the material.
+If we want to know the reactor core’s reaction rate or thermal power, it is necessary to know how many neutrons are traveling through the material.

-It is convenient to consider the neutron density, that is the number of neutrons existing in one cubic centimeter.
-The neutron density is represented by the symbol n with units of neutrons/cm3.
-In reactor physics, the neutron flux is more likely used, because it expresses better the total path length covered by all neutrons.
-The total distance these neutrons can travel each second is determined by their velocity and therefore the neutron flux density value is calculated as the neutron density (n) multiplied by neutron velocity (v).
+It is convenient to consider the neutron density, the number of neutrons existing in one cubic centimeter.
+The symbol n represents the neutron density with units of neutrons/cm3.
+In reactor physics, the neutron flux is more likely used because it expresses better the total path length covered by all neutrons.
+Their velocity determines the total distance these neutrons can travel each second.
+The neutron flux density value is calculated as the neutron density (n) multiplied by neutron velocity (v).

 Ф = n.v

 v – neutron velocity (cm.s-1)

 The neutron flux, the number of neutrons crossing through some arbitrary cross-sectional unit area in all directions per unit time, is a scalar quantity.
 Therefore it is also known as the scalar flux.
 The expression Ф(E).dE is the total distance traveled during one second by all neutrons with energies between E and dE located in 1 cm3.